 In most cases the graduate student must have a 3.0 (masters); 3.25 (Education Specialist or doctoral) average or higher on Mississippi College graduate work at the time the student applies for graduation.
 Ordinarily this would be the semester or summer term before the anticipated date of graduation.

 12. Attendance at Graduation

 Students who meet graduation requirements are expected to march at commencement.
-If for good reason the student cannot march, they should notify the Registrar's Office.
+If students have questions about marching, they should contact the Office of the Registrar.

 Career Services